marcus-k/Random-NWNs/README.md

 # Uninstallation

-To uninstall the package, navigate to the base folder and run
+To uninstall the package, use

 ``pip uninstall Random-NWNs``